harvesthill/reddit-wiki-archive/steroids/datbtrue.md

 Local IGFs in muscle are increased by growth hormone and testosterone.
 It is conjectured that pulsatile GH (such as IV dosing) or the use of GHRH/GHRPs results in high levels of muscle IGFs w/o creating high levels of systemic circulating IGFs.

-## SWS &amp; GH release
+## SWS & GH release

 There are two types of sleep, rapid eye movement (REM) and non-rapid eye movement (NREM).
-Sleep proceeds in cycles composed of four types of stages of NREM and a stage of REM usually ordered as: 1 &gt; 2 &gt; 3 &gt; 4 &gt; 3 &gt; 2 &gt; REM
+Sleep proceeds in cycles composed of four types of stages of NREM and a stage of REM usually ordered as: 1 > 2 > 3 > 4 > 3 > 2 > REM

 The cycle lasts on average 90 to 110 minutes, with a greater quantity of stages 3 and 4 experienced early in the night and more REM later in the night.